serverless-projects/cognito-tool/README.md

 This repo is forked from  [mifi/cognito-backup](https://github.com/mifi/cognito-backup) and added restore features

-1) package name change from `cognito-backup` to `cognito-tool` to adapt the new functions which are not only focus on backup tasks
+1) Package name change from `cognito-backup` to `cognito-tool` to adapt the new functions which are not only focus on backup tasks
-2) when restore, set the default password to `P@ssw@rd1234`
+2) When restore, set the default password to `P@ssw@rd1234`
+3) When restore, user's sub (The UUID of the authenticated user) is unique, can't be restored.
+AWS will create new sub for each cognito user.

 ## Install
 ```